QuantEcon/python-lecture-sandpit.myst/lectures/prob_matrix.md

  * the number  of possible values of $X$ is finite or countably infinite
  * we replace the **density** with a **probability mass function**, a non-negative sequence that sums to one
- * we replace integration with summation in the formula that relates a CDF to a density
+ * we replace integration with summation in the formula that relates a CDF to a probability mass function

 In this lecture, we mostly discuss discrete random variables.

 Doing this enables us to confine our tool set basically to linear algebra.

-Occasionally, we'll briefly discuss how to approximate a continuous random variable with a discrete one.
+Later we'll briefly discuss how to approximate a continuous random variable with a discrete one.

 +++